AndreiHondrari/rust_exploration/README.md

 ## Description
 This repository contains code samples that have the purpose of exploring the following:

-* python fundamentals
+* rust fundamentals
-* python standard modules
+* rust standard modules
 * known design patterns
 * networking concepts
 * multithreading concepts